Why I wrote this book

 I wrote this book after someone asked me why I hadn't written one.
 I had spent years advising organisations on buying and selling services, but also teaching on the topic at Carnegie Mellon University.
 But the impetus to write the book came from being dissatisfied with a dominant narrative.
 Services were being glorified as the superior way of creating value.
 Books, blogs and speeches were talking about a future in which everything will be a service.
 They pointed to wealthy economies with more than 70% of GDP from services.
 The gig economy was gung ho and the sharing economy was going to tell hotels and taxi companies to shove off!

 But I saw services in a less flattering light.
 Yes, they're a key form of production and societies cannot exist without them.
 But too many were failing or falling short of expectations, and for flimsier reasons than manufactured goods.
 All problems were attributed to not putting the user at the centre of a design process.
-Human-centred design became a hammer.
+Human-centred design became a hammer, and every service a nail.
 Not much was written or said about the deeper, structural problems; congenital defects due to humans being human and services being services.
 What forces airlines to strip away basic comforts and conveniences and sell them back to passengers as options?
 Why was Uber not going to make money from ride-sharing despite the nice UI/UX of its app?
 Why do people drive and not simply show up at a bus stop?

 That's why I wrote the book.